Department of Music

 Music Building Expansion

-The new addition to the Music Building is the result of five years of careful and well-coordinated planning by the Music Department's building committee and the architectural firms of Robert Marquis and Associates (San Francisco) and Temple, Andersen, and Moore (Fresno).
+The new addition to the Music Building was the result of well-coordinated planning by the Music Department's building committee and the architectural firms of Robert Marquis and Associates (San Francisco) and Temple, Andersen, and Moore (Fresno).
 The building was completed in time for the beginning of the 1991 school year.
-Many of the building's special features have been designed to support performance and instructional needs peculiar to music.
-At the same time, the new wing has been designed to harmonize with already-existing structures -- the old wing of the Music Building to the west and the Theatre Arts complex to the north.
+Many of the building's special features were designed to support performance and instructional needs particular to music.
+At the same time, the new wing was designed to harmonize with already-existing structures -- the old wing of the Music Building to the west and the Theatre Arts complex to the north.
 The architectural integration of these buildings, and the construction of a well-appointed dance studio within the new music addition, reflect the historical bonding of the performing arts.

 The new addition to the Music Building, combined with the extensive remodeling of the old building, gives Fresno State one of the best music facilities in the 23-campus CSU system.
 These improvements will enable the Music Department to exert a far-reaching impact on music performance and music education in the Central Valley for years to come.